mwc360/mwc360.github.io/_posts/2024-12-12-Should-You-Ditch-Spark-DuckDB-Polars.md

 - **OneLake Auth Setup**: _Note, this is not a critique of the engine itself; this is an evaluation of how natively the engine is integrated to authenticate to OneLake (or ADLS) in Fabric._
     - _Spark_: Easy—you don't do anything; it just works.
     - _DuckDB_: In hopes of avoiding more complex auth methods, I tried to get token authentication to work.
-I was blocked on this for a few hours until Mim saved the day and noted that I needed to upgrade to DuckDB version 1.1.3 to use this newer auth method.
+I was blocked on this for a few hours until my colleague Mim Djouallah (he has some great [blogs](https://datamonkeysite.com) on DuckDB) saved the day and noted that I needed to upgrade to DuckDB version 1.1.3 to use this newer auth method.
 Once I got this one line of code, everything seamlessly works.
     - _Polars_: At first, I couldn't get any Polars authentication to work, then Sandeep Pawar showed me that `scan_delta()` works with ABFSS paths without needing to specify auth (since it gets a token from env vars).
 ABFSS does not currently work with `scan_parquet()`, `read_parquet()`, and other similar methods.
 David Browne, however, pointed out that while ABFSS does not work for all methods, relative file paths do work: `/lakehouse/default/Files` since it interacts with the OneLake directory via a mount point instead of directly making ABFSS endpoint calls.
 I got everything working eventually, but this was frustrating to say the least.